Add some spice to your life with these curry recipes!

 Give it a try and you’ll be blown away by just how scrumptious lentils can be.

+So far I’ve talked a lot about curries from Japan, Thailand, and India.
 So let’s mix things up with this South African curry.

 The flavor profile is different from anything else on this list.

 Apricot jam and brown sugar make it sweet, mustard seeds and vinegar give it a tangy bite, and chicken thighs make it all savory.